Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/System and Security.md

   - `SECURITY_INITIALLOGIN_PASSWORD`

 ### Database Location
-Upon successful setup, a new `stirling-pdf-DB-2.3.232.mv.db` file will be created in your configured storage location.
+Upon successful setup, a new `stirling-pdf-DB-<version>.mv.db` file (the version number is part of the filename, e.g. `stirling-pdf-DB-2.3.232.mv.db`) will be created in your configured storage location.
 This file contains user data and should be backed up regularly.

 ### Account Management
 1. Access Account Settings: